 One of the primary ways a communicable disease spreads in a population is through human mobility networks.
 Control and elimination of disease can hence be accomplished by analyzing human movement.

 At the SIAM Conference on Computational Science and Engineering being held in Atlanta, GA this week, Kyle Gustafson talked about modeling Ebola outbreaks by modeling human mobility, as part of a minisymposium on Data-Driven Characterization, Control, and Uncertainty Quantification of Dynamical Systems.
+The work was performed in collaboration with Joshua L. Proctor at the Institute for Disease Modeling.

 "We want to model outbreaks, but we don't exactly know how people move," Gustafson said.
 "How do you model human mobility?"